Wix vs WordPress – How To Choose The Right One?

 Conclusion: Is Wix Better Than WordPress?

 If you want to build a small business or portfolio site whose sole purpose is to give you an online presence, Wix might be a good fit for you.
+In other words, if you want to create a simple, basic site and leave it as it is, Wix might be good for you.

 On the other hand, if your business depends on your website, like in an online store, go for a more powerful, flexible, and scalable platform like WordPress.